Here is our list of the best examples of good leaders.

 This list includes:

-- good leaders in history
+- best leaders in the world

-- examples of good work leaders
+- examples of leadership

-- examples of ethical leaders
+- historical leaders

 Here we go!